-We offer a non-directive and non-judgmental listening space to survivors of sexual violence and those supporting them.
+We offer a non-judgmental listening space to survivors of sexual violence and those supporting them.
 You can contact us by phone, email and text, depending on your preference.
 The listening services provide a space for you to talk about whatever is on your mind: you can tell us as much or as little as you like.

 We may ask questions to explore your feelings but we won’t pressure you to talk.
 We will believe what you tell us, and won’t try to influence you to make a particular choice.
 If you want us to, we can give you details of other resources and organisations you may find helpful.